Himnusz: Himnusz sculpture

-On 7 May 2006, a sculpture was inaugurated for Himnusz at Szarvas Square, Budakeszi, a small town close to Budapest.
+On 7 May 2006, a sculpture was inaugurated for "Himnusz" at Szarvas Square, Budakeszi, a small town close to Budapest.
 It was created by Mária V. Majzik, an artist with the Hungarian Heritage Award, depicting the full text of the poem in a circle, centered around a two metres high bronze figure of God, with 21 bronze bells in seven arches between eight pieces of stone, each four and a half metres high.
-The musical form of the poem can be played on the bells.
+The melody of the poem can be played on the bells.
 The cost of its construction, 40 million forints (roughly 200,000 USD), was collected through public subscription.